Top Websites – Careers Information on the Internet

 Extensive and inspiring videos explored by subject interest, job type or life decision.
 The site is aimed at young people, but many of the films are suitable for all ages.
 Includes a popular mini interest guide called the Buzz Quiz which can be helpful for generating early ideas based on personality type.

 Prospects This site is an excellent resource for anyone thinking about going to university, or job seeking after graduation.
 There is a helpful Career Planner to give young people ideas as to what they may be suited to, as well as information on work experience, internships and postgraduate study.
-They may also find careerplayer a useful companion for exploring graduate career films.

 Perhaps your son or daughter is already interested in a careers sector, but unsure what job role appeals.
 The following sectors represent hundreds if not thousands of careers, so we have selected particularly informative sites representing a broad range of different occupations.